YannDubs/RAW-Embedings/README.md

 Of course this could theoretically be learnt if we trained word embeddings at the same time as training the sentence encoder.
 But often we do it in 2 steps, so leaving the space of vectors with a norm higher than 1 for sentences and those with norm lower than 1 for words seems like a good idea.

+#### Trivial Online Learning
+As there are no learnt parameters and no co-occurence matrice, everyone can simply continue training the word embeddings on their data.
+The only parameter which could be stored is the weight whuch decreases with training, but it's a scalar so can easily be stored.

+Having no co-occurence matrix also makes it easy to train on a data that has (a small number) of new words: simply add a few phrases with that word in it and you learnt it's vector!

 ### Disadvantages
 Of course even before testing out the idea I see some issues: